Menu Close

 God put on our hearts even before we married the desire to serve Him as a couple in Bolivia.
 We returned to the US in 2006 with the intention of returning to Bolivia once Timara completed school, but years passed as we prayed for an opportunity and waited on God’s timing.
 Finally, in the fall of 2012, Timara found out about the need for a couple to run the SIM Guesthouse through a friend of hers who is currently a SIM worker in Bolivia.
 We prayed about it, applied for it and were thrilled when SIM approved us for the position.

-We are very excited about returning to Bolivia with our two precious children.
 God has given our family a deep desire to be part of the work He is doing there to bring life and hope.
 We are humbled and delighted to be part of His plans for Bolivia.

 Pam & Sam Bryant